-What happens when the audience has a tendency to forget that the characters aren't being presented with the same information, view, and experience with the genre
+This is what happens when the audience has a tendency to forget that the characters aren't being presented with the same information and perspective with which the audience is.

 - In Juno, the viewers can see that Mark is simply not that enthusiastic about raising a kid and being around Juno made him feel like a "cool rock star".
 Everything about how Mark and Vanessa's relationship wasn't quite right was already evident from their first scene and the rest of the movie highlights it.
 So when Mark attempts to kiss Juno and leaves Vanessa when she was going to adopt, Juno was surprised.
 It was just that she either didn't realize it or chose to ignore it.

-- Shows up in the Star Wars Expanded Universe.
-The plot of The Thrawn Trilogy partly relies on the fact that Darth Vader being Luke and Leia's father is not common knowledge, and in fact most people aren't even 100% sure that he's dead.
+- The plot of The Thrawn Trilogy partly relies on the fact that Darth Vader being Luke and Leia's father is not common knowledge, and in fact most people aren't even 100% sure that he's dead.
 With pretty much every book written later, on the other hand, the authors fall victim to this trope and act as though everyone in the galaxy has watched the films and knows everything that happened in them.
 By contrast, in the new canon its a major plot point that almost nobody outside the OT main cast knew that Leia was related to Luke and Vader, and that Leia actually deliberately covered it up.
 Her true parentage does become public knowledge later on (a rival of hers finds out and leaks it), and it winds up derailing her political career, as well as being a major contributor to her son's Start of Darkness.

 - People with autism are more likely to have what psychologists call a "theory of mind deficit" or "mind blindness".
 The short play The Sally Anne Test by Simon Baron-Cohen (the cousin of a famous comic actor) invokes this as part of a psychological test designed to measure this in viewers who may have a learning disability.
 First, Sally and Anne are introduced, and the examiner makes sure viewers know their names.
 Each is carrying a basket.
 Sally puts a marble in her basket, puts the basket down, and exits.
 Anne takes the marble out of Sally's basket and puts it in her own basket.
 Sally returns, and viewers are asked where Sally is about to look for the marble.
 The viewer passes if he believes that Sally will first look in her own basket.
 A viewer who believes that Sally will first look in Anne's basket has mind blindness and has fallen victim to this trope.
 Baron-Cohen originally staged it as a puppet show; Leslie and Frith staged a production with live actors to rule out the objection that children might not attribute theory of mind to dolls.